SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Characters can heal others or themselves with some basic ﬁeld procedures for treating wounds.
 Such attempts don’t require a medical kit.
-Simply roll medicine to help an injured comrade, and ﬁnd the results on the “Body Points Healing” chart.
+Simply roll medicine to help an injured comrade, and ﬁnd the results on the "Body Points Healing" chart.
 A successful roll heals the character the listed amount.
 A character using a medical kit may add its bonus to the roll.
 A character may only attempt to heal a patient once per day.
 Other